-All Other Benefits- During the term of this Agreement, the Company shall continue to provide bargaining unit employees with all other benefits offered to non-bargaining unit employees on the same basis as offered to non-bargaining unit employees, including Company executives, which may be changed time-to-time with notice to the Union.
+All Other Benefits- During the term of this Agreement, the Company shall continue to provide bargaining unit employees with all other benefits offered to non-bargaining unit employees, including Company executives, which may be changed time-to-time with notice to the Union.

-Professional Development -The Company shall allocate a minimum of \$10,000 funding in each year of the Agreement to fulfill employee requests for professional development.
+Professional Development -The Company shall allocate a minimum of \$15,000 funding in each year of the Agreement to fulfill employee requests for professional development.

-Diversity and Equity Funds - The Company shall fund the committee in the amount of \$5,000 per calendar year.
+Diversity and Equity Funds - The Company shall fund the committee in the amount of \$6,000 per calendar year.
 The spending of the funds will be jointly agreed upon between the Diversity Committee members of both the Union and the Company.
 Unused funds will roll over and can be spent in the following year.
+Nothing shall prevent the Company from allocating additional funds at its discretion, which may be discussed in Labor Management Committee meetings.

-Article 25: Duration
+Article 26: Duration

-This agreement shall be effective January 1, 2022 through and including December 31, 2024.
+This agreement shall be effective January 1, 2025 through and including December 31, 2027.